How to file a Colorado annual report

 Required information for filing a Colorado annual report

 The system automatically displays your existing information for verification and updating.
+Per C.R.S. § 7-90-501, all periodic reports must contain the entity name, jurisdiction of formation, registered agent name and address, and principal office address.
 Rather than filing separate amendments later, updating all information during your annual report filing is more efficient.

 Note that registering a DBA (doing business as) name is a separate process from your annual report filing.
 The annual report focuses solely on maintaining your entity's good standing with the state.

-For entities operating in multiple states, remember that Colorado's requirements for foreign-qualified businesses are identical to those of domestic entities regarding periodic reports.
+For entities operating in multiple states, remember that Colorado's requirements for foreign-qualified businesses are identical to those of domestic entities regarding periodic reports: same fees, same deadlines, and no additional foreign-entity disclosures required in the Periodic Report itself.

 Consequences of not filing a Colorado annual report

 Missing your Colorado annual report deadline triggers a series of escalating penalties.
-Here are some of the immediate consequences:
+The immediate consequences include:

-• Delinquency: Requires a Colorado Statement Curing Delinquency to restore good standing
+• Delinquency begins 60 days after Noncompliant status and requires a Colorado Statement Curing Delinquency to restore good standing.

 FAQs about Colorado's annual report